phensley/cldr-engine/packages/cldr-core/etc/cldr-core.api.md

     rounding: number;
 }

+// Warning: (ae-forgotten-export) The symbol "CurrencySpacingPos" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "CurrencySpacingPattern" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "CurrencySpacing" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)